Generic Name: palonosetron (injection) (PAL oh NOE se tron)

 What other drugs will affect palonosetron?

-Other drugs may interact with palonosetron, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Many drugs can affect palonosetron.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about palonosetron